Kontsevich's star-product up to order 7 for affine Poisson brackets: where are the Riemann zeta values?

-\begin{proof}[Proof scheme] The ansatz for $\star_{\textup{aff}}$ \textup{mod} $\bar{o}(\hbar^n)$ contains, at $\hbar^7$, $1731$ affine Kontsevich graphs with in-degree $\leqslant 1$ of aerial vertices; their Kontsevich weights are constrained by the elementary properties \textup{(}such as mirror reflections, whence \emph{basic} graphs\textup{)}, by the weights multiplicativity \textup{(}whence the \emph{prime} graphs\textup{)}, by the vanishing statements for the Kontsevich graphs which are disconnected over the sinks and for the Kontsevich graphs which contain a triangle subgraph standing on a sink, and by the cyclic weight relations: the corank of the merged linear algebraic system upon the $1731$ unkowns equals $76$.
-The restriction of the associator for $\star_{\textup{aff}}$ \textup{mod} $\bar{o}(\hbar^7)$ to a generic affine Poisson bracket $P = (ax + by + c)\partial_x \wedge \partial_y$ on $\mathbb{R}^2$ decreases the corank down to $74$.
-The values of the $76$ master parameters \textup{(}themselves the weights of certain affine Kontsevich graphs on $n=7$ aerial vertices in the affine star\/-\/product $\star_{\textup{aff}}$ \textup{mod} $\bar{o}(\hbar^7)$\textup{)} have been computed using the \textup{\textsf{kontsevint}} program by Banks--Panzer--Pym; these values are listed in \cite[Part I, \S 3.7, Cell 54]{BuringDisser}. \end{proof}
+\begin{proof}[Proof scheme] The ansatz for $\star_{\textup{aff}}$ \textup{mod} $\bar{o}(\hbar^n)$ contains, at $\hbar^7$, $1731$ affine Kontsevich graphs with in-degree $\leqslant 1$ of aerial vertices; their Kontsevich weights are constrained by the elementary properties \textup{(}such as mirror reflections, whence \emph{basic} graphs\textup{)}, by the weights multiplicativity \textup{(}whence the \emph{prime} graphs\textup{)}, by the vanishing statements for the Kontsevich graphs which are disconnected over the sinks and for the Kontsevich graphs which contain a triangle subgraph standing on a sink, and by the cyclic weight relations: the corank of the merged linear algebraic system upon the $1731$ unknowns equals~$76$.
+The values of the $76$ master parameters\footnote{ The restriction of the associator for $\star_{\textup{aff}}$ \textup{mod} $\bar{o}(\hbar^7)$ to a generic affine Poisson bracket $P = (ax + by + c)\partial_x \wedge \partial_y$ on $\mathbb{R}^2$ decreases the corank down to $74$.
+This gain --\,by only two parameters\,-- was only discovered \emph{after} the 76 master parameters were known.
+The second referee inquires whether using higher dimensional linear and affine Poisson brackets on~$\BBR^{\geqslant 3}$ would produce more constraints --- compared with just two new equations from the underlying~$\BBR^2$.
+We learn that at a given order of~$\hbar$ (here $k=7$), by increasing the dimension of the underlying Poisson manifold~$\BBR^d$ one can increase the rank (beyond what one has from~$\BBR^2$) but this improvement, as $d$~grows, soon saturates because new constraints upon the graph weights repeat each other.} \textup{(}themselves the weights of certain affine Kontsevich graphs on $n=7$ aerial vertices in the affine star\/-\/product $\star_{\textup{aff}}$ \textup{mod} $\bar{o}(\hbar^7)$\textup{)} have been computed using the \textup{\textsf{kontsevint}} program by Banks\/--\/Panzer\/--\/Pym; these values are listed in \cite[Part I, \S 3.7, Cell 54]{BuringDisser}. \end{proof}